visualopsholdings/nodes-devops/manuals/OPERATIONS.md

 Now click the tick next to "Everybody" (which means ALL security) and you will see a new line appear in the security for this stream.

+Click "SAVE POLICY".

+### Setting a stream to allow sharing

-Click "SAVE POLICY" and then click the "Allow stream to be shared..." checkbox and click "Save".
+Click the "Allow stream to be shared..." checkbox and click "Save".

 ![Allow stream sharing](images/allow-stream-sharing.png)

+### Sharing a stream

 Now choose "Chat" on the far right menu to switch back to chat and you will see the Welcome stream, click that and then there is a little black "share" button at the top of the stream right in